Aybid91/Webposting/README.md

 For backend - open terminal and go to "Backend" folder and type "nodemon index.js" For frontend - open terminal and go to "Frontend/web-posting" folder and type "npm start"

+Technicals
+    - Node Js is used in backed as it is very fast and scalable
+    - Implemented MVC architecture to keep code simple
+    - Implemented DRY coding
+    - Implemented authentication using JWT
+    - Secure password storing using bcrypt
+    - Separate Public and Protected routes
+    - Implemented Redux for proper global state management

+Challenges-
+    - I was not familiar with the changes in newer verion of react and other packages so it took a time to get used to.
+    - I had no hands on experience on setting up a node and react project and setting up mongoDB so that took up a bit time.